jpakkane/monocoque/readme.md

 ## Is it a heavy duty framework like the ones we know from Java?

 Not at all.
-Basically all monocoque is is a project with a [Meson](http://mesonbuild.com) build definition and whose dependencies are statically linked in.
-This sample app uses SDL2 for the gui because it is a high quality and small portable library.
+Basically all monocoque is is a project with all its dependencies statically linked in.
+This sample uses the [Meson build system](http://mesonbuild.com) and the corresponding Wrap dependency system which has been designed to support this use case natively.
+The demo app uses SDL2 for the gui because it is a high quality and small portable library.
 You can use any gui toolkit you want as long as it can be linked statically.

 ## Why would I ever want to distribute an app like this?